 Chemical information exists in many different formats including: articles, books, chemical and physical properties, spectra, and data.
 Sources can be primary, secondary, or tertiary.
 Authors of primary sources analyze data.
 Secondary and tertiary sources interpret and summarize other sources.
-Primary sources are often the most up-to-date, but can be difficult to read and understand.
+Primary sources are often the most up-to-date, but can be difficult to read and understand for non-experts.
 Secondary and tertiary sources are often easier to understand, but have undergone additional interpretation.

 Primary Sources Original research, evidence, and analysis Examples: Research articles, Patents, Research data, Lab notes, Conference papers, Clinical trials Search tip: Did the authors themselves collect or analyze data?
 If the answer is yes, it is probably primary research. |